opencypher/morpheus/README.md

 ## Documentation

-A preview of the documentation for Morpheus, which is a commercially supported version of CAPS, is [available from Neo4j](https://neo4j.com/docs/morpheus-user-guide/1.0-preview/).
+A preview of the documentation for Morpheus, which is a commercially supported version of Morpheus, is [available from Neo4j](https://neo4j.com/docs/morpheus-user-guide/1.0-preview/).

-## CAPS Features
+## Morpheus Features

-CAPS is built on top of the Spark DataFrame API and uses features such as the Catalyst optimizer.
+Morpheus is built on top of the Spark DataFrame API and uses features such as the Catalyst optimizer.
 The Spark representations are accessible and can be converted to representations that integrate with other Spark libraries.

-CAPS supports [a subset of Cypher](https://github.com/opencypher/cypher-for-apache-spark/blob/master/documentation/asciidoc/cypher-cypher9-features.adoc) and is the first implementation of [multiple graphs](https://github.com/boggle/openCypher/blob/CIP2017-06-18-multiple-graphs/cip/1.accepted/CIP2017-06-18-multiple-graphs.adoc) and graph query compositionality.
+Morpheus supports [a subset of Cypher](https://github.com/opencypher/cypher-for-apache-spark/blob/master/documentation/asciidoc/cypher-cypher9-features.adoc) and is the first implementation of [multiple graphs](https://github.com/boggle/openCypher/blob/CIP2017-06-18-multiple-graphs/cip/1.accepted/CIP2017-06-18-multiple-graphs.adoc) and graph query compositionality.

-CAPS currently supports importing graphs from both Neo4j and from custom [CSV format](https://github.com/opencypher/cypher-for-apache-spark/tree/master/caps-core/src/test/resources/csv/sn) in HDFS and local file system.
+Morpheus currently supports importing graphs from Hive, Neo4j, relational database systems via JDBC and from files stored either locally, in HDFS or S3.
-CAPS has a data source API that allows you to plug in custom data importers for external graphs.
+Morpheus has a data source API that allows you to plug in custom data importers for external graphs.

-## CAPS Roadmap
+## Morpheus Roadmap

-CAPS is under rapid development and we are planning to offer support for:
+Morpheus is under rapid development and we are planning to offer support for:
 - a large subset of the Cypher language
 - new Cypher Multiple Graph features
 - integration with Spark SQL